 Eating, like a lot of other things in children’s lives, is a skill that is learned as kids grow.
 As a parent or caregiver, you play an important role in forming your children’s eating habits.
-Providing healthy food choices and getting children to eat them can be one of many parenting challenges.
+Providing a variety of food choices and getting children to eat them can be one of many parenting challenges.
 The dietitians at the Thunder Bay District Health Unit are here to help!

 Toddlers and Food